martinlynge/bit-docs/content/docs/initialzing-bit.md

 > **Tip**
 >
-> To learn more about the different configurations available in `bit.json`, please visit [bit.json](/docs/conf-bit-json.html) documentation page.
+> To learn more about the different configurations available in `bit.json`, please see [bit.json](/docs/conf-bit-json.html) documentation page.

 ## .bitmap